ARoese/C2UMP-manager/README.md

 **P:** When I try to install, there is an error saying curl is not recognized!
 **S:** This script uses curl which comes pre-installed in windows since Windows 10, version 1803.
 You'll need to [get curl](https://stackoverflow.com/questions/9507353/how-do-i-install-and-use-curl-on-windows).

+**P:** When I try to run the game, it says "There is not usable authentication mechanism on this platform"
+**S:** You probably used the wrong version. (you have steam but used epic / vice versa) Uninstall using the manager you installed with, then delete it and replace it with the correct one.
+Then, install with the correct one and it should work.